The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 Violent crime in New Hampshire: Fear vs. reality

-Four out of five residents in New Hampshire feel safe in their home state compared to most Americans.
+Four out of five residents in New Hampshire feel safe in their home state.
 This is likely a result of the state's low violent crime rate and zero self-reported experiences with violent crime in the last year.
-But rape appears to account for a higher percentage for violent crimes than most states.
+But rape appears to account for a higher percentage of violent crimes than most states.